johnwcowan/r7rs-work/TreesCowan.md

 The following procedures walk the nodes of a tree in any of a variety of orders, applying a procedure to each node.
 The procedure accepts three arguments: the node itself, its depth, and its local position.
+It is up to the procedure to filter out atoms or subtrees if it chooses to do so.

 `(tree-walk-preorder `*proc tree*`)`